songchunlin/en/_posts/2014-03-13-model-selection-multimodel-inference.md

 ---

-#### Based on the Model Selection and Multimodel Inference
+#### A Case Study of Bird Richness and Tomb Occupancy at the Thousand Island Lake

 [**Xingfeng Si**](http://sixf.org/en)

-Institute of Imagination Sciences, College of Life Sciences of Zhejiang University, Hangzhou Zhejiang 310035, China
+Institute of Imagination Sciences, Zhejiang University, Hangzhou Zhejiang 310035, China

 ## Abstract

-Because of the biases and shortcomings of the stepwise multiple regression, the Information Theoretic (IT) are becoming a reliable method to inference the data well, even there have a larger number of competing models.
-Here, based on the Akaike Information Criterion, we analysed the determinants of the bird richness at the Thousand Island Lake using the method multimodel inference.
+Because of the biases and shortcomings of the stepwise multiple regression, the Information Theoretic (IT) are becoming a reliable method to infer the data well, even there have a larger number of competing models.
+Here, based on the Akaike Information Criterion, we analysed the determinants of the bird richness at the Thousand Island Lake using the method of multimodel inference.
 Additionally, we discussed the distribution pattern of tombs on the islands.
-Bird communities on the island were determined by island area and habitat richness, while the occupancy of tombs was determined by habitat richness only.
-Our results firstly showed bird richness significantly related with tomb occupancy, which may be a potential indicator to find the tombs in the region of Thousand Island Lake.
+The results showed bird communities on the islands were determined by island area and habitat richness, while the occupancy of tombs was determined by shape of the islands.
+The results firstly showed bird richness significantly related with tomb occupancy, which may be a potential indicator to find the tombs in the region of the Thousand Island Lake.

 ## Keywords